DOS Days

 As was typical for Matrox, their 2D image quality was fantastic - noticeably better than its peers at the time such as S3 ViRGE and ATI Mach64-based cards.
 3D performance of this new chip, however, was sub-par.
 Mystique was a much cheaper card than the Millennium with a slower RAMDAC (even though it was integrated into the single graphics processor chip) and slower memory, though its 2D performance was almost as fast as Millennium up to XGA resolutions (1024 x 768).

-It supports the following VGA and up graphics modes:
+It supports the following VGA and SVGA graphics modes:

 Resolution Max.
 Refresh Rate (Hz) Max.
 Colour Depth